Viewmont High School

 Viewmont High School is a public high school located in Bountiful, Utah.
 The school is a member of the Davis School District.
-The principal, as of 2021, is Travis Lund.
+The principal, as of 2024, is Travis Lund.

 In 2011, VHS was identified by Newsweek magazine and the Washington Post as being in the top 5% of all public high schools in the United States.
 Viewmont students average 23.44 on the ACT.
 In addition, Viewmont graduates 96% of its seniors, with over 40% earning college credit through Advanced Placement and Concurrent Enrollment classes.
 In 2019 5,300 CE Credits were earned by the junior and senior classes.
 In 2020, the senior class generated approximately $10.7 million in scholarship offers.
 Viewmont also offers a full range of artistic, athletic, and career and technical programs.
 Over the years there have been 41 state titles and 219 regional titles.

 School information

 Sports

-Viewmont High School offers many sports, such as soccer, basketball, baseball, wrestling, volleyball, cross country, track and field, golf, tennis, swimming and American football.
+Viewmont High School offers many sports, such as lacrosse, soccer, basketball, baseball, wrestling, volleyball, cross country, track and field, golf, tennis, swimming and American football.

+The Viewmont Drill Team has won the state title in 2022 and 2023.

+The Viewmont Softball team earned the state title in 2003.

 Viewmont has won the state title in wrestling in seven out of the last ten years.

 The Viewmont men's tennis team has won three state titles in recent years.

 The Viewmont men's and women's swimming teams have won two state titles each in recent years.
 Swimmer Drew Bonner set the state record on February 12, 2016, in 500-yard Freestyle at 4:32.53.

-Viewmont is a 5A school, along with nearby schools such as Bountiful and Woodscross..
+Viewmont is a 5A school, along with nearby schools such as Bountiful and Woods Cross.

-Clubs

-Viewmont has a wide variety of clubs, including:
+The Viewmont Hockey team have State wins in 1977, 1978, 2014, 2016, 2018, 2019.